yukang123/starter-hugo-academic/content/project/vertebral-landmark-detection-on-x-ray-images/index.md

 ![](overall-architecture_1.png)

+For the basic architecture, I adopted a heatmap-based pose estimation algorithm with the powerful backbone network [HRNet](https://arxiv.org/abs/1908.07919).
+I utilized the three-head mechanism to attain landmarks.
+I calculated corner offset (using *F*c) with regard to center points after calibrating center land-mark predictions (using *F*a), which are extracted from the 17-channel center heatmap *Y*.

-firstly, I explicitly formulated two types of anatomical priors related to distance range and spatial order among landmarks.
+Firstly, I explicitly formulated two types of anatomical priors related to distance range and spatial order among landmarks.

 Then I incorporated this prior knowledge with the vanilla method by designing specialized training penalties and inference schemes.